 I most certainly have.
 We know the low carb Keto diet after bariatric surgery is really trending right now, so if you are interested, we want to help you figure out exactly how to start for yourself.

-After having a baby and not being able to take off the weight I regained by eating my primarily Paleo eating plan, my husband and I decided to give the Ketogenic diet (aka “Keto”/low carb/LCHF — Low Carb High Fat) a try.
+After having a baby and not being able to take off the weight I regained, my husband and I decided to give the Ketogenic diet (aka “Keto”/low carb/LCHF — Low Carb High Fat) a try.
 I’m hoping this will be a helpful guide to set you on the right path to losing weight on the Keto diet after bariatric surgery.
 I’m going to share with you exactly how my husband and I are doing it.

 We chose the Keto diet because we have found this is most similar to what bariatric surgeons are recommending long-term for their patients.
 The majority recommend low-carb diets, focused on protein, healthy fats, and nutrient-rich vegetables.
 Granted, the Keto diet is a bit different as it does emphasize lots of healthy fats for the purpose of satiation.